 - WiFi – it’s pretty slow here anyway!

-Why do the Marine Eco-Tourism Internship with African Impact?
+Why do the Conservation through Ecotourism Internship with African Impact?

 You will work directly within your chosen field, side-by-side an African Impact project, most of which have been running for over a decade.
 This means that you get to give back something while learning new skills, and live with our team of staff, interns and volunteers.
 Win-win.